4 Beginning Your Research

 SOLUTION: Reword so that the thesis statement is focused and more defined.

-Due to the prevalence of childhood obesity in the United States, elementary school lunch programs should look into sustainable farming to support children’s daily requirements of fresh fruits and vegetables.
+Due to the prevalence of childhood obesity in the United States, elementary school lunch programs should look into sustainable farming to support children’s daily requirements for fresh fruits and vegetables.

-Here the focus is on elementary aged children and school lunch programs who use sustainable farming as a way to provide healthy meal choices to children.
+Here the focus is on elementary-aged children and school lunch programs that use sustainable farming to provide healthy meal choices to children.

 Because half of all American school children consume nine times the recommended daily allowance of sugar, schools should be required to replace the beverages in soda machines with healthy alternatives.

-This thesis is very specific and addresses what should be done about excessive sugar consumption as well as who should address it.
-This also addresses beverage machines in particular, rather than the vague phrase “food choices.”
+This thesis is very specific and addresses what should be done about excessive sugar consumption and who should address it.
+This also specifically addresses beverage machines, rather than the vague phrase “food choices.”

-PROBLEM: Thesis is a simple statement of fact or opinion.
+PROBLEM: The thesis is a simple statement of fact or opinion.
 There is no argument or proposed solution, even if the writer’s position is clear.

 The behaviorist style works better than the constructivist approach.